 So thank you for voting in elections, but please don’t let your good citizenship end there.
 Collect data for at least one project other than your own or test the replicability of a project other than your own, but also serve on a research ethics committee (e.g. IRB, IACUC or IBC) for at least one research proposal other than your own.
-The Citizen Science Association has an entire working group devoted to ethics, and we’d love to hear your suggestions and concerns.
+The Citizen Science Association has an entire working group devoted to ethics.

 If you know of other citizen theoreticians, or have other comments about this article, please join the discussion below: